mwolfram/CarND-MPC-Project-mwolfram/README.md

 acc_change_w_: 70.0
 ```

 My approach was the following: I started with low speeds and tried to keep the car constrained to the center of the lane, without getting too much oscillation in the curves.
 I put a high weight on turning commands and then gave the car just the incentive that was necessary to keep to the center (cte_w) and maintain the desired orientation (epsi_w).
+With delta_change_w and acc_change_w I tried to keep sudden accelerations and changes in turning to a minimum, however introducing too high values here would render the car unable to react quickly enough.